alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Instead of datatypes like `geo_point` and `geo_shape`, Elastiknn has `elastiknn_dense_float_vector` and `elastiknn_sparse_bool_vector`.
 Instead of queries like `geo_bounding_box` and `geo_distance`, Elastiknn has `elastiknn_nearest_neighbors`.

-The Elasticsearch plugin sources are compiled and packaged as a zip file (pretty much a JAR), to be installed by the `elasticsearch-plugin` CLI.
+The Elasticsearch plugin sources are compiled and packaged as a zip file (pretty much a JAR), to be installed by the `elasticsearch-plugin` CLI -- see the [Installation Docs](/installation).
-One common practice seems to be building an Elasticsearch Docker container which includes the plugin.

 Finally, Elasticsearch plugins need to be re-built and re-released for every minor release of Elasticsearch.
 This is because Elasticsearch only maintains backwards-compatibility at the HTTP API level.